Atlantic ghost crab

 The Atlantic ghost crab, Ocypode quadrata, is a species of ghost crab.
 It is a common species along the Atlantic coast of the United States, where it is the only species of ghost crab; its range of distribution extends from its northernmost reach on beaches in Westport, Massachusetts, south along the coasts of the tropical Western Atlantic Ocean to the beach of Barra do Chui, in Rio Grande do Sul in southern Brazil.

 Description

-Adults are greyish or the color of straw, and around 5 cm wide at maturity.
+Adults are grayish or the color of straw, and around 5 cm wide at maturity.
 They must return to water periodically to moisten their gills, and when larvae must be released into the sea, but are otherwise terrestrial.
 Their stalked compound eyes can swivel to give them 360° vision.
 Young crabs are cryptically colored to blend in with their sandy habitats.

 Distribution

 Atlantic ghost crabs are found from Santa Catarina north to Massachusetts, USA.
-They have been recorded in Block Island, Rhode Island, Nantucket, Massachusetts, Martha's Vineyard, Massachusetts, northern Virginia beaches, the Outer Banks of North Carolina to Santa Catarina, Brazil, on Fernando de Noronha, and Bermuda.
+They have been recorded in Block Island, Rhode Island, Nantucket, Massachusetts, Martha's Vineyard, Massachusetts, Delaware beaches, northern Virginia beaches, the Outer Banks of North Carolina to Santa Catarina, Brazil, on Fernando de Noronha, and Bermuda.
 Its planktonic larvae have been documented in Woods Hole, Massachusetts, although the adults have not been recorded at this location.